CFRC is here to help Queen’s University students and members of the Kingston community achieve their podcasting dreams!

-1. Have a great idea!
-Do a little research to make sure you’re doing something that’s unique to you and will find its own niche in a crowded podcasting world.
-The more distinctive the concept, the better chance it will succeed.
-Podcasts also have to aligh with the Mandate and Mission of CFRC.
+1. Have a great idea that you would love to share with others?
+Do a little research to make sure you’re doing something that’s unique to you and will find its own niche in an otherwise crowded podcasting world.
+The more distinctive the concept you have, the better chance it will succeed

 How it works

 Podcasters have the ability to rent CFRC’s studios to record and edit their own podcasts or contract CFRC staff to engineer your recording sessions and conduct post-production editing.
 Podcasters may also create and/or edit their own audio content in their own home/office studio and submit the final mp3 copies of their episodes to us for distribution.
 CFRC can also assist with radio and social media promotion of your podcast!

 CFRC can tailor services to your needs!
 Check out our Podcast Service Packages below!